 Ecological Artist - activist works concerning water quality, availabilty and rights.

-"Krisanne Baker’s installation The Delicate Balance of BlueGreen demonstrates the fragile equilibrium of nature by spotlighting blue-green algae, one of the most basic forms of life, and how it is a foundation to our world’s food system.
-As current practices have proven disruptive to this stability, BlueGreen stresses the value of these microscopic organisms and why it is critical to restore nature’s essential balance."
-Lori Robeau and Karen Talbot.
+"Krisanne Baker’s installation 'The Delicate Balance of BlueGreen Algae' demonstrates the fragile equilibrium of nature by spotlighting blue-green algae, one of the most basic forms of life, and how it is a foundation to our world’s food system.
+As current non-sustainable practices prove to be disruptive to this stability, BlueGreen stresses the value of these microscopic organisms and why it is critical to restore nature’s essential balance." excerpted from 'Nature Nourishes' by Lori Robeau and Karen Talbot.

-'The Delicate Balance of BlueGreen (Algae)' questions human made systems which continue to try to force nature into submission.
+'The Delicate Balance of BlueGreen (Algae)' questions human made systems which continue to force nature into submission.
 BlueGreen algae has been documented as one of the oldest forms of aquatic life dating back hundreds of millions of year prior to the appearance of humans.
 Today, algal blooms induced by chemical waste in our waters threaten aquatic habitats and life.
 The outcome of this continued degradation will have a devastating effect on oceanlife and eventually humans - as we are all made of shared water - the waters of this planet cycle through each and every one of us continually on and on . . .

 Entropy into Regeneration: ‘REGENERENTROPIC’